Seneca-ICTOER/OSL745/docs/Labs/lab1.md

 **The Ubuntu Web Site**

 Open up [Ubuntu](https://ubuntu.com/) in your browser.
-To get the latest copy of the Ubuntu netinstaller ISO click on the "Download" button.
+To get the latest copy of the Ubuntu ISO click on the "Download" button.
 While you are on the site lets explore...

 One of the most important skills you should graduate with is the ability to teach yourself something new.
 You will not always have the luxury of attending a training course to learn something new, so we must be prepared to learn independently.
 This often means reading official documentation.
 Official documentation is also one of the primary sources of information you should use when troubleshooting or configuring a system.
 Along with user forums and wiki's.
 Google searches can often produce results that are not specific to your Linux distribution or version, so they can produce inaccurate results.